 If you are laying tiles, you will be using a tile adhesive and this is really not a necessary step.
 If you are using laminated wooden flooring, personally, I would say screed!
-Laminates are a floating floor and you would want your heating to be one with the concrete base.
+Laminates are floating floors and you would want your heating to be one with a concrete base.
 (This is my opinion and not an absolute instruction!)

 Should you be laying vinyl flooring, then you must screed!
 The reason I say this is that vinyl floors “mold” to the floor surface.
 After time you could end up actually seeing the heating on the vinyl surface.
 In my humble opinion, it is worth spending the extra time add a thin smooth layer of screed over the heating mat.
 This will make sure that your heating is protected and actually becomes “one” with the concrete base.

 Now for the thermostat:

 Now that you have done all the heavy labor, all you have to do is connect the thermostat.
 Either you will have trunking in the wall that goes to a box, (This will have direct lines from your DB board and should be done by a qualified electrician) or you will place a piece of trunking on your wall surface.
 You feed the cold leads of the heater through this.
 Now all you will need to do is connect your thermostat according to the instructions… Taaa daaaaa!
 You have now completed your underfloor heating installation!

 A final word or two:

 Before you run off to gloat about your achievement to all your friends, remember to watch the installation video.
 It goes through all these steps in a visual guide.
 Also, have a squizz at our video that explains all you need to know about setting your digital thermostat.